Learning-Guided Integration Contours Construction for Fast Large-Scale Generalized Eigensolvers: Preliminaries

-However, despite importance of contour selection, existing contour selection strategies suffer from significant limitations.
-While early attempts to automate this ranged from manual heuristics to eigenvalue counting techniques~\cite{sakurai2003projection,kostic2013sylvester,hutchinson1990stochastic}, these strategies often lack generality or introduce their own uncertainties.
-This has led to the current state-of-the-art approach: \textit{Scouting-based Localization}~\cite{saad2011numerical,gavin2013enhancing}.
-This strategy uses a computationally expensive iterative solver (e.g., Lanczos) to generate a rough map of the spectrum (Ritz values) under fixed scout steps that guides contour placement.
-However, this method faces a critical trade-off: the accuracy of the spectral map is directly tied to the computational cost of the scouting step.
-A cheap scout yields an unreliable map, risking an inefficient or failed solve, while an accurate scout nullifies the cost-saving purpose. \textbf{Therefore, we propose DeepContour to address aforementioned challenges in contour selection.}
+However, despite the importance of contour selection, existing strategies have significant limitations.
+Early automation efforts ranged from manual heuristics to eigenvalue-counting techniques~\cite{sakurai2003projection,kostic2013sylvester,hutchinson1989stochastic}, but they often lack generality or introduce additional uncertainty.
+In practice, contour selection involves not only choosing a single $\Gamma$, but also \emph{partitioning} the target range into multiple contours and forming stable projected subspaces (typically via orthogonalization), both of which directly affect end-to-end cost.
+The current state-of-the-art, \textit{Scouting-based Localization}~\cite{saad2011numerical,gavin2016enhancing}, runs a computationally expensive iterative solver (e.g., Lanczos) for a fixed number of steps to obtain a coarse spectral map (Ritz values) that guides contour placement.
+This creates a critical trade-off: map accuracy scales with scouting cost.
+A cheap scout yields an unreliable map, risking an inefficient or failed solve, whereas an accurate scout undermines the intended cost savings. \textbf{Therefore, we propose Deepcontour to address these challenges in contour selection.}